Adventure Travel Insurance for Hikers & Backpackers

 Adventure Travel Insurance for Hikers & Backpackers - a woman faces away from the camera, looking at a lake and a smoke-covered mountain in the distance

-Generali offers flexible travel insurance plans, but hiking and adventure activity coverage is only included with the Preferred plan.
+Generali offers flexible travel insurance plans, but coverage for hiking and other adventure activities is included only with the Preferred plan.
 This mid-range plan provides higher limits than the Standard plan and extra protections for sporting equipment, trip cancellations, and emergency assistance.

 Key Features

-• Hiking & Adventure Coverage: Covered only under the Preferred plan; can include activities such as trekking and general hiking.
+• Hiking & Adventure Coverage: May be covered only under the Preferred plan; can include activities such as trekking and general hiking.
 High-altitude or extreme activities may require additional review.

 • Medical & Emergency Assistance: Up to $500,000 per person for emergency assistance and transportation, including medical evacuation if needed.